-The Port of Grangemouth is normally served by two licensed harbour tugs of 37t BP.
+The Port of Grangemouth is normally served by two licensed harbour tugs with a bollard pull between 37 and 60 tons.
 The table is intended primarily to give guidance when other licensed harbour tugs of different capacities may be deployed to the port.
 This might be the case over a busy high water period or during dry docking of the harbour tugs normally based at the port.